Continuing our exploration of the 8 limbs of Yoga (8 limbs of Yoga blog post), according to the Yoga Sutras of Patanjali.

 5. Aparigraha - non-attachment, non-hoarding, non-greediness - (Aparigraha, the 5th of the Yamas blog post)

-Moving on to the 5 Niyamas - the 5 observations or self training recommended to create balance in our internal world.
+Moving on to the 5 Niyamas - the 5 observations or self training recommended to create balance in our inner world.

 The 5 Niyamas are: